Akuli/python-tutorial/loops.md

 with than while loops and index variables, especially in large projects.

 There's only one big limitation with for looping over lists.
 We shouldn't modify the list in the for loop.
-If you do, the results can be surprising:
+If we do, the results can be surprising:

 ```py